flowerysong/ansible-flowerysong.hvault/README.md

 ## Dependencies

-These plugins use standard Ansible features and require no extra dependencies on the controller or target hosts.
+These plugins use standard Ansible features and require no extra dependencies on the control node or target.

 ## Supported Ansible Versions